gthvn1/crashtos/crash_test_dummy/Readme.md

 - [x] Load file table at 0x1000:0x0000
 - [x] Load kernel at 0x1000:0x0200
 - [ ] Add a command to play with graphics
-- [ ] Once file table displayed allow to enter a filename and load it if possible.

-## Bugs

-- [ ] Check that cmdStr doesn't overflow (max 30 bytes)
+- [ ] If we don't find any command look into file table if we find a "txt" file or a "bin" file.
+If we found a "bin" file execute it, if it is a "txt" file display its contents.
+If it is another extension do nothing.